fpruss/90DaysOfDevOps-Challenge/Days/day16.md

 When the image is run, the container is created.
 The Image is just an artifact, that if run, becomes a container.

+### Difference between Container and Image
+Docker containers are runtime instances of Docker images, whether running or stopped.
+Containers have a writable layer and the container runs the software.
+Image is the blueprint of a container.

 ### Advantages of Containers
 Without containers, dependencies like MySql would have to be installed on all machines and it has to be taken care its always the correct version.
 Also the machines the application